sigmacomputing/sigmaquickstarts/site/sigmaguides/src/06_2023_first_friday_features/06_2023_first_friday_features.md

 Sigma actually has feature and bug fix releases weekly, and high-priority bug fixes on demand.
 We felt is was best to keep these QuickStarts to a summary of the previous month for your convenance.

-New QuickStarts will be published on the first Friday of each month; for the previous month information.
+New QuickStarts will be published on the first Friday of each month, and will include information for the previous month.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->